juliomatcom/words-per-minute/README.md

 ```

-Tested with utf-8 and Spanish characters.
+Tested with English and Spanish characters.